Dzierzan/OpenSA/README.md

 # Legal disclaimers

-* This project is not affiliated with or endorsed by Mountain King Studios in any way.
+* This project is not affiliated with or endorsed by Gate 5 Software or Mountain King Studios in any way.
 * This project is non-commercial.
 The source code is available for free and always will be.
 * You are free contribute to this repository, however your contribution must be either your own original code, or open source code with a clear acknowledgement of its origin.